nlfiedler/akashita/README.md

 # Akashita

-[Akashita](http://en.wikipedia.org/wiki/Akashita) is an Erlang/Go hybrid application to facilitate automatically creating ZFS snapshots and uploading them to [Amazon Glacier](https://aws.amazon.com/glacier/).
+[Akashita](http://en.wikipedia.org/wiki/Akashita) is an Erlang/Go hybrid application to facilitate automatically creating ZFS snapshots and uploading them to [Google Cloud Storage](https://cloud.google.com/storage/) as a means of off-site backup.
 The intent is for the upload to occur during "off-peak" hours to avoid competing with high-demand Internet services.
+The storage class used is hard-coded to "nearline", the most affordable storage offered by Google.

 ## Requirements